 - Ads.
 This is the most common monetization model in games in general, but if your game is aimed at very young kids, ads can be a double-edged sword.
-Disregarding parental control settings for ad content, the biggest issue with ads in learning games in particular is that they disrupt focus.
+Disregarding parental control settings for ad content, the biggest issue with ads in learning and development games in particular is that they disrupt focus.
 As a result, learning becomes less effective.
 If you’re implementing ads for monetization, make sure you place ad offers where they won’t get in the way of a child’s learning.

 - In-app purchases.
 This is another monetization model that’s better employed in games for adults or at least older kids.
 However, you can add in-app purchases to a children’s educational game if you implement solid mechanisms to prevent kids from making purchases themselves.
 For example, some games ask users to solve puzzles or math problems to complete a purchase.
 It’s not a foolproof solution, but it works to some extent.

 - Paid downloads.
 This is a valid monetization model if you’ve got a good reputation on the educational or game market or if you’re partnering with a popular educational game publisher.
 Otherwise, many people will hesitate to pay for your game.

 - Subscriptions.
 When talking about how to monetize an educational game, especially if it’s aimed at children, the subscription model is probably one of the best options.
 It allows both kids and their parents to access the full scope of the game at a moderate price to see if it’s what they’re looking for.
 You can add a short trial period to entice more users to try the game.

 What else to pay attention to when you’re making an educational game for kids